MajekDev/HexNicks/README.md

 - `hexnicks.nonick` - Permission to remove your own nickname.
 - `hexnicks.nonick.other` - Permission to remove other player's nicknames.
 - `hexnicks.nickcolor` - Permission to use the nickcolor command to change only the nickname's color.
+- `hexnicks.realname` - Permission to use the realname command.
 - `hexnicks.reload` - Permission to reload the plugin.

 ## Colors